milostomic/implementation-guides/netverify/netverify-web-v4.md

 #### Safari WebView

-The following sections explain the steps needed to embed Netverify Web in a Safari View Controller.
+The following sections explain the steps needed to embed ID Verification Web in a Safari View Controller.

 Please also refer to the sample code beneath.